awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-location-map.md

 ## Properties<a name="aws-resource-location-map-properties"></a>

 `Configuration`  <a name="cfn-location-map-configuration"></a>
-Specifies the map style selected from an available data provider\.
+Specifies the `MapConfiguration`, including the map style, for the map resource that you create\.
+The map style defines the look of maps and the data provider for your map resource\.
 *Required*: Yes
 *Type*: [MapConfiguration](aws-properties-location-map-mapconfiguration.md)
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)